senseiwells/ServerReplay/README.md

 - `/replay start chunks from <fromX> <fromZ> to <toX> <toZ> in <dimension?> named <name?>` Manually starts recording the replay for the given chunk area, if no dimension is specified the command user's dimension will be used instead, the name determines where the replay file will be saved in the recording path.
+- `/replay start chunks around <x> <z> radius <radius> in <dimension?> named <name?>` This achieves the same as the command above; however, you can specify a radius around a given chunk instead.
 - `/replay stop players <player(s)> <save?>` Manually stops recording the replay for some given player(s), you may optionally pass in whether the replay should be saved; by default, this is true.
 - `/replay stop chunks from <fromX> <fromZ> to <toX> <toZ> in <dimension?> <save?>` Manually stops recording the replay for the given chunk area, if no dimension is specified the command user's dimension will be used instead, you may optionally pass in whether the replay should be saved; by default, this is true.
+- `/replay stop chunks named <name> <save?>`
+  This lets you do the same as the command above; however, you can specify the chunk area by its name.
 - `/replay stop [chunks|players] all <save?>` Manually stops **all** chunks or player replays you may optionally pass in whether the replay should be saved; by default, this is true.
 - `/replay status` Sends a status message of whether replay is enabled and a list of all the